-As a follow-up to an analysis of New York City English in film recently published in this journal (Boberg 2018), this article turns its attention to the whole country over the same 80-year period of 1930-2010, using acoustic phonetic, quantitative and statistical analysis to identify the most important changes in the pronunciation of North American English by 40 leading actresses in their best-known films.
-Focusing mostly on vowel production, the analysis reveals several important changes over the eight decades, reflecting a gradual shift from East Coast patterns rooted in the speech of New York City to West Coast patterns rooted in the speech of Los Angeles.
-The most obvious change, already identified in the New York City analysis, is in /r/ constriction: vocalization of /r/ is restricted almost entirely to the earlier period, before the mid-1960s.
-Turning to vocalic variables, the “low-back distinction” between /o/ and /oh/ (LOT and THOUGHT) declines, while a new distinction between /æ/ (TRAP) and its allophone before nasal consonants (e.g. ham or hand) emerges.
-Connected with these processes is a shift of /æ/ and /oh/ to a lower, more central position in the vowel space.
-Finally, the back-upgliding vowel /uw/ (GOOSE) shifts forward over time.
-These and other patterns correspond closely to those identified in the speech of ordinary people by Labov (1972) in New York City and by the Atlas of North American English (Labov, Ash and Boberg 2006) in the rest of the continent, revealing an intriguing parallel between public speech in the mass media and private speech in local communities.
+As a follow-up to the author’s 2018 analysis of New York City English in film, this article turns its attention to the whole country over the same 80-year period of 1930–2010, using acoustic phonetic, quantitative, and statistical analysis to identify the most important changes in the pronunciation of North American English by 40 European American leading actresses in their best-known films.
+Focusing mostly on vowel production, the analysis reveals a gradual shift from East Coast patterns rooted in the speech of New York City to West Coast patterns rooted in the speech of Los Angeles.
+Changes include a decline in /r/ vocalization, which is restricted almost entirely to the period before the mid-1960s; a decline in the low back distinction between /o/ and /oh/ (lot and thought); a new distinction between /æ/ (trap) and its allophone before nasal consonants (e.g., ham or hand); shifts of /æ/ and /oh/ to a lower, more central position in the vowel space; and fronting of the back upgliding vowel /uw/ (goose).
+These and other patterns correspond closely to those identified in the speech of ordinary people, revealing an intriguing parallel between public speech in the mass media and private speech in local communities.

 Diva Diction: Hollywood’s Leading Ladies and the Rise of General American English